julianrojas87/PhD-consortium-ISWC2019/content/problem-statement.md

-A centralized data approach limits the types of queries supported by route planners, which could serve as an explanation of why route planning applications such as Google Maps do not allow to query for routes that consider, for example air quality, even though this type of data can be found published on the Web as Open Data[^airquality].
+A centralized data approach limits the types of queries supported by route planners, which could serve as an explanation of why route planning applications such as Google Maps or Open Trip Planner do not allow to query for routes that consider, for example air quality, even though this type of data can be found published on the Web as Open Data[^airquality].

 [^process]: For a more detailed overview see for example the process to setup Open Trip Planner, a widely used open source route planning application: <a href="https://github.com/opentripplanner/OpenTripPlanner/blob/dev-1.x/docs/Configuration.md">https://github.com/opentripplanner/OpenTripPlanner/blob/dev-1.x/docs/Configuration.md</a>